-Riparian zones are lands adjacent to streams, rivers, lakes and wetlands.
-They are highly productive ecosystems because they receive nutrients, water and energy from the adjacent uplands.
+Riparian zones are lands adjacent to streams, rivers, lakes and wetlands (e.g., marshes, spring seeps, water holes and vernal ponds.)
+They are highly-productive ecosystems because they receive nutrients, water and energy from the adjacent uplands.

 They are important habitats for wildlife because the vegetation is unique and diverse.
 Riparian zones tend to be linear and provide travel corridors between other habitat types.
-Riparian zones are vitally important for fish because the overhanging vegetation provides cover and the shade prevents extreme temperature fluctuations harmful to aquatic organisms.
+Riparian zones are vitally important for fish because the overhanging vegetation provides cover, and the shade prevents extreme temperature fluctuations harmful to aquatic organisms.
 The streamside vegetation also provides food when insects fall in the water.
 Leaf material aids in maintaining aquatic insects.
-Special riparian areas that contain older trees, wetlands, threatened or endangered species or unique scenic values should be protected and managed as a unique resource.
+Special riparian areas that contain older trees, wetlands, threatened or endangered species, or unique scenic values should be protected and managed as a unique resource.